 Care Home COVID Support Service

-Derbyshire Community Health Services will be offering support from a multidisciplinary team providing support to maintain the health and function of residents during the challenges faced as a result of the pandemic.
+Derbyshire Community Health Services is offering support from a multi-disciplinary team providing support to maintain the health and function of residents during the challenges faced as a result of the pandemic.

-The team will consist of nursing, physiotherapy, occupational therapy, podiatry, speech and language therapy, continence, tissue viability and pharmacy advice.
+The team consists of nursing, physiotherapy, occupational therapy, podiatry, speech and language therapy, continence, tissue viability and pharmacy advice.

 Prescribed medication supply